aitorlb/launch_school/RB129/test/classes_and_objects.md

 Next, another instance of the class `Greeter` is created by calling `Greeter.new` with the argument `"Doe"` and assigned to the local variable `greeter2`.
 The method `#greet` is called on the `greeter2` which outputs the string `"Hello!
 My name is Doe.
 What is your name?"` and returns `nil`.

-Since the class `Greeter` defines an instance variable `@name`, the objects it can create can hold unique state from one another: different objects may have different names.
+Since the class `Greeter` defines an instance variable `@name`, the objects it can create can hold different state from one another: different objects may have different names.